AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/in-depth-extension/general.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">

-Besides, here you can manage the *Browsing security* module by enabling or disabling the *Phishing and malware protection* and also opt to help us in the development of filters by sending some anonymized information.
-Naturally, all data is sent strictly anonymously, and it is crucial for us to obtain statistics on rules — which ones are triggered, on which websites and how often — because we use this data to optimize our filters.
-By agreeing to share this data, you will help us improve filtering, and eventually you will also help yourself, because the filters in the extension will become better.
-But don't worry, no data will be sent without your consent, this option is disabled by default.
+Besides, here you can enable *Phishing and malware protection* (read more about [how it works](https://kb.adguard.com/en/general/how-malware-protection-works#phishing)).

 In case you want to keep your settings configuration, you can use the **Export settings** option to save it as a file.
 And vice versa, use the **Import settings** button to upload settings from a previously stored settings file.
-You can even use to quickly switch between different settings profiles or even to transfer settings configurations between different browsers.
+You can even use it to quickly switch between different settings profiles or even to transfer settings configurations between different browsers.

 <a name="misc"></a>
 ### Miscellaneous